Today, I have a very special post for you all, as well as Southern Green beans and New Potatoes with Bacon.

 I cannot stress enough talking about food safety in the kitchen and around your home.
 It is a huge part of my life that I take very seriously.

-That’s why I partnered with the nonprofit Partnership For Food Safety Education so I could help increase awareness, interest, and understanding among families.
-E
+That’s why I partnered with the nonprofit Partnership for Food Safety Education so I could help increase awareness.
+As well as interest, and understanding among families.

 The US food supply is among the safest in the world, however, organisms that you can’t see, smell, or taste – bacteria, viruses, and tiny parasites – are everywhere in the environment.

-Foodborne illness costs Americans billions of dollars each year and serves as a constant challenge for consumers, researchers, government, and industry.
+Foodborne illness costs Americans billions of dollars each year.
+It also serves as a constant challenge for consumers, researchers, government, and industry.

 For example, certain strains of E.coli can cause kidney failure in young children and infants; Salmonella can lead to reactive arthritis and serious infections;